Suicide bomber attacks bar in eastern Congo, killing 6

 “Investigations are underway to find the perpetrators of this terrorist attack,” he told The Associated Press.

-Those explosions included the first known suicide bombing in eastern Congo, a Ugandan man who blew himself up outside of a bar.
-The Islamic State group’s Central Africa Province later said that the suicide bomber was targeting Christians.
-The other explosion that day went off inside a Catholic church, wounding two people.

 Residents of the town have repeatedly expressed anger over the ongoing insecurity despite an army offensive and the presence of U.N. peacekeepers in Beni.
-In recent years, the town also has suffered through an Ebola epidemic and has seen several smaller outbreaks of the disease.
+From 2018 to 2020, the town also suffered through an Ebola epidemic that became the second deadliest in history.
+More than 2,200 people died in eastern Congo as vaccination efforts were at times thwarted by insecurity in the area.

 Associated Press writer Krista Larson in Dakar, Senegal, contributed to this report.